bihealth/sodar-core-legacy/docs/source/getting_started.rst

 project, a user can have one role at a time.
 New types of roles can be defined by extending the default model's database table.

-The current setup of role types used in SODAR sites:
+The default setup of role types used in SODAR sites:

 - **project owner**
     - Full read/write access to project data and roles